divya-r-kamat/imagenet-resnet50/README.md

-# ResNet-50 Training on ImageNet-1k Using AWS EC2 + Hugging Face Datasets
+# ResNet-50 Training on ImageNet-1k Using AWS EC2

 Train a ResNet-50 model from scratch on the ImageNet-1k (ILSVRC 2012) dataset using PyTorch and AWS EC2 GPU instance